ycandau/explorer/README.md

 ## About

-This repository contains a a **file explorer** component built with [React](https://reactjs.org/) and [Sass](https://github.com/sass/dart-sass).
+This repository contains a **file explorer** component built with [React](https://reactjs.org/) and [Sass](https://github.com/sass/dart-sass).
 It renders a set of directory trees served by a backend API, and is updated on file changes through a WebSocket connection.

 ---